ryan-a-davis365/RDFitness/README.md

 ## **Current Features Common to all pages**
 ###  **Header Element**
-The header element sticks to the top of the page as the user scrolls up and down so you can always navigate to a different page with the option at the top right of the page.
+The header element sticks to the top of the page as the user scrolls up and down so they can always navigate to a different page with the option at the top right of the page.
 The header itself contains the following
 features: